qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - apple watch app i love your app however i have now moved away form using you app for one simple reason you don't offer an apple watch app i have an apple watch series a cellular model and the ability to not have my phone with me all the time means i require an email app that is on the apple watch can you please let me know if this is in your plans
 - please please could we get apple watch support
 - is there going to be a apple watch app implemented
-- is there an apple watch app for edison mail in us cd
+- is there an apple watch app for edison mail
 - bring to app to apple watch thanks
 - please make an apple watch app version
 - apple watch notifications please submitted